abertuccio/deliberies/README.md

-Download the proyect and install node https://nodejs.org/en/download/
+Download the project and install node https://nodejs.org/en/download/

-In the project directory, you can run:
+In the project directory, you could install all dependencies running:

 ### `npm install`

-that installs all dependencies
+To start the poject in a local server, you can run:

 ### `npm start`